Tips to Ensure Your Roof Flashing Never Leaks

 Flashing is the metal membrane that is added to the junction of your chimney and roof to provide a proper fixation, cover up cracks and holes, and ultimately stop rainwater from leaking into the interior of your house.

-Although the type of metal used in the flashing can affect the quality of your flashing, correct installation still has a bigger role in constructing a leak-proof flashing.
+Although the type of metal used in the flashing can affect the quality of your flashing, correct installation still has a bigger role in constructing it as leak-proof.

 The installation process consists of multiple steps.
-Normally, more than one layer of flashing is applied on the roof to really make sure there are no gaps left in the intersection between your roof and the chimney.
+Normally, more than one layer is applied on the roof to really make sure there are no gaps left in the intersection between your roof and the chimney.
 Your roofing company will move systematically by first applying a step-flashing and then counter-flashing the junction.
-Step-flashing consists of wrapping an L-shaped metal meet around the shingle course and up towards the side of your chimney.
+The first one consists of wrapping an L-shaped metal meet around the shingle course and up towards the side of your chimney.

-Counter-flashing comes next and involves a second layer of metal that is fixed on the mortar joints of your chimney.
-This second layer envelops the first layer of step-flashing.
+Counter-flash comes next and involves a second layer of metal that is fixed on the mortar joints of your chimney.
+This second layer envelops the first layer of step-flash.

-The corners of the flashing need to be paid special attention to as well.
+The corners need to be paid special attention to as well.
 These corners often end up with gaps or holes that promote leaking.
 To overcome this problem, all crevices and corners should be sealed with urethane caulk.
-The sealant is an additional step in flashing and should not replace the double layers of metal sheet.
+The sealant is an additional step and should not replace the double layers of metal sheet.

 Need professional roofing help?
 Contact Southern Star Roofing today!